juan-coder-man/cursor-ai-my-rules/README.md

 2. Navigate to **Rules and Memories**
 3. Select **User Rules**
 4. Click **Add Rules**
-5. Copy and paste the rules from the Spanish section below
+5. Copy and paste the rules from the sections below

+## User Rules

 ### 1. Response Cleanliness